Bordonua: Currently

-Baby Bordonua Bordonúa Chiquita
+Baby bordonua bordonúa chiquita

-Apparently, a very small Bordonúa also existed in some regions of the island.
+Apparently, a very small bordonúa also existed in some regions of the island.

 It is descended from the Spanish guitar family, in contrast to the Cuatro, that descends from the family of bandurria.

-These smaller Bordonúas are the same as the larger Tiple Guitarrillos.
+These smaller bordonúas are the same as the larger Tiple Guitarrillos.
 They were figure 8 shaped with a very narrow waist between the upper and lower bouts.